 Note: It is not yet possible to purchase a private license.
 There are some changes to the code and documentation I intend to make before I feel comfortable enough to support other peoples' use of freckles at least on a basic level.
 Shout me an email at firstname.lastname@example.org if you have any questions, or really really really need one...

 Like freckles itself, the business model around it is an experiment.
-If you are interested in the thought process behind it, please check out this blog post (which is not yet written -- soon though!).
+If you are interested in the thought process behind it, please check out this blog post.

-freckles source code is publicly available, and dual-licensed under the Parity Public License (a strong copy-left license that prevents use in combination with non-open-source software), as well as a private license for those who want to use it in a proprietary environment.
+freckles source code is publicly available, and dual-licensed under the Parity Public License (a strong copy-left license that disallows use in combination with non-open-source software), as well as a private license for those who want to support the development, and/or use it in a proprietary environment.
 Check below for details.